ianni67/DeepAudioClassification/README.md

 # MODIFIED Deep Audio Classification

-This is a modified fork from "Finding the genre of a song with Deep Learning" (https://medium.com/@juliendespois/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194#.yhemoyql0).

-My modifications are aimed at experimenting with more informative formats of spectrogram-like images, keeping 16bit magnitude instead of 8 bit, and also keeping the phase.
+This is a fork from "Finding the genre of a song with Deep Learning" (https://medium.com/@juliendespois/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194#.yhemoyql0), aimed at experimenting with more informative formats of spectrogram-like images, keeping 16bit magnitude instead of 8 bit, and also keeping the phase.

 Moreover, the vertical size of the slices is now 1024 instead of 128, so the slices are rectangular instead of square.